-The main point though is made around how Fifi embodies the baladi (or working class) culture from Egypt and how she manages to disrupt the traditional patriarchal discourse of Egyptian culture, through her use of humour and personal charisma during her performance.
+The main point though is made around how Fifi embodies the Baladi (or working class) culture from Egypt and how she manages to disrupt the traditional patriarchal discourse of Egyptian culture, through her use of humor and personal charisma during her performance.

 Valeria Lo Iacono